hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 - 'activity_labels.txt': Links the class labels with their activity name.
 - 'train/X_train.txt': Training set.
 - 'train/y_train.txt': Training labels.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.
+- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 The label of activity
 1. WALKING